facebookincubator/TTPForge/pkg/blocks/README.md

 It sets the working directory for each step before calling its Validate method.
 If any step fails validation, the method returns an error.
 If all steps are successfully validated, the method returns nil.

+**Parameters:**

+execCtx: The TTPExecutionContext for the current TTP.

 **Returns:**